COMPLIMENTS & COMPLAINTS

 We may be able to do more to help, for example we could ask someone to look at the way we investigated your complaint, or arrange a meeting with you to discuss what we found in more detail.

-If you remain unhappy or dissatisfied with the outcome of your complaint or concern you may write to or ask for your complaint to be forwarded to the hospital manager at Milestones.
-She will write to you acknowledging your complaint and will appoint an appropriate manager to investigate the complaint and respond within a timely manner.
-The hospital manager will aim to resolve all complaints within the statutory 21 days.
-Where this is not possible she will write to advise you of the reason and of the estimated time frame of resolution.
+If you remain unhappy or dissatisfied with the outcome of your complaint or concern you may write to or ask for your complaint to be forwarded to the Hospital Manager at Milestones.
+They will write to you acknowledging your complaint and will appoint an appropriate manager to investigate the complaint and respond within a timely manner.
+The Hospital Manager will aim to resolve all complaints within the statutory 21 days.
+Where this is not possible they will write to advise you of the reason and of the estimated time frame of resolution.
 If you remain unhappy with the outcome of the complaint you have the right to contact the Care Quality Commission where the matter can be investigated further.